Expansive-Labs/expansionproject/README.md

 ## Getting Started

-First, run the development server:
+First, install the dependancies and run the development server:

 ```bash
 npm install